Katzenaids

 Basically, a diet that is easy to digest and, above all, rich in nutrients can help ensure that the cat is supplied with sufficient energy and regains its strength , at least temporarily.
 The KATTOVIT nutritional supplement, for example, was developed in close cooperation with veterinarians to prevent deficiency symptoms and to provide weakened cats with vitamins, proteins and calories so that they can go about their daily lives as cats without having to take supplements, for example.

 In the final stages of feline AIDS, however, therapy and relief measures are often ineffective.
 At this point, the cat's immune system is already so weakened that hardly anything can help.
-Love, security and lots of cuddles There still can not be enough – and don’t worry: the Feline Immunodeficiency Virus cannot be transmitted to humans .
+Love, security and extensive cuddles There still can not be enough – and don’t worry: the feline immunodeficiency virus cannot be transmitted to humans .

 First of all, it should be said that as a cat owner you can never completely rule out the possibility that your cat will contract feline AIDS under unfortunate circumstances.
 A few precautions - even if just a few - can at least help to reduce the risk a little .